eoma/DakInfoScreenBundle/README.md

                 timestampable: true
                 sluggable: true

+You could also paste the contents of [Resources/config/config.yml.example][slideShowModuleConfiguration] if you want to enable the default slide show modules that exists in this module.

-Then you should be ready to create the database schema required for this bundle.
+You should now be ready to create the database schema required for this bundle.

 If you don't have any pre-existing schemas in your database: